SBIOML/tinyEMG/README.md

 If you want to analyze the performance of quantization methods, you can use `offdevice/analyze_data.py`'s functions.

-### Preprocess CoralEMG dataset
+### Preprocess EMaGer dataset

 Run `python3 offdevice/save_dataset.py`.
-Processed and quantized CoralEMG will be saved in `dataset/train/<quantization_method>`.
+Processed and quantized EMaGer will be saved in `dataset/train/<quantization_method>`.
 You can also add or remove quantization methods to be exported.

 ### Off-device training